So, what is it?

 What we can do

 We can figure out exactly how much training you need and can monitor how it is working for you personally.
-At Diana’s, we run HIIT classes every weekday, combining cardio exercises and muscular toning in our get-lean programme.
+At Diana’s, we run HIIT classes Monday-Thursday, Saturday and Sunday, combining cardio exercises and muscular toning in our get-lean programme.